NeuraLegion/sectester-js/packages/core/README.md

 - type: `CredentialProvider[]`

 Allows you to provide credentials and load it in runtime.
 The configuration will invoke one provider at a time and only continue to the next if no credentials have been located.
-For example, if the process finds values defined via the `BRIGHT_TOKEN` environment variables, the file at `.secboxrc` will not be read.
+For example, if the process finds values defined via the `BRIGHT_TOKEN` environment variables, the file at `.sectesterrc` will not be read.

 #### EnvCredentialProvider